oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 ### Scaling clusters

-The operator let's you initiate scaling of clusters in various ways:
+The operator let you initiate scaling of clusters in various ways:

 * [Using kubectl to edit the Domain resource]({{< relref "/userguide/managing-domains/domain-lifecycle/scaling#on-demand-updating-the-domain-resource-directly" >}})
 * [Using the operator's REST APIs]({{< relref "/userguide/managing-domains/domain-lifecycle/scaling#calling-the-operators-rest-scale-api" >}})
 * [Using WLDF policies]({{< relref "/userguide/managing-domains/domain-lifecycle/scaling#using-a-wldf-policy-rule-and-script-action-to-call-the-operators-rest-scale-api" >}})
 * [Using a Prometheus action]({{< relref "/userguide/managing-domains/domain-lifecycle/scaling#using-a-prometheus-alert-action-to-call-the-operators-rest-scale-api" >}})

+### About domain events

+The operator generates Kubernetes events at the key points of a domain processing.
+For more information, see [Domain events]({{< relref "/userguide/managing-domains/domain-events.md" >}}).

 ### Log files